Business rates multipliers

 New multipliers apply for the financial year 2026 to 2027 - find out more about changes to business rates from 1 April 2026.

-We work out the amount of business rates payable by multiplying the rateable value (RV) of each property by one of two business rates multiplier figures.
+We work out the amount of business rates payable by multiplying the rateable value (RV) of each property by one of five business rates multiplier figures.
 The multipliers are set each year by central government for the whole of England.

 Future business rates multipliers